The Jungfraujoch (aka “Top of Europe”) is the highest viewpoint in Europe accessible by train, located at an impressive 3,454m (11,332 ft).

 There is a kiosk for drinks and snacks right near where you exit and board the train.

-On our first visit, we ate at the self-service buffet, which has Swiss food and Indian food dishes.
+On our first visit, we ate at the self-service buffet, which has Swiss food and Indian dishes.
 At peak hours, it can be very crowded and hard to find a seat.
 Also this restaurant is often partially or fully reserved for large tour groups.

 I didn’t see any picnic areas, but there are plenty of benches inside where you could sit and eat a sandwich.